How college students can get emergency financial aid

 Housing assistance

-About half of college students experience housing insecurity, according to a report from The Hope Center for College, Community, and Justice.
-Even so, there aren’t many options for housing assistance at most colleges and universities.
+About half of college students experience housing insecurity, and yet most colleges and universities don’t have options for housing assistance.
 If you need a place to live, you can ask your school’s housing office or student affairs department if there are any on-campus rooms or residency programs for unhoused students or those going through housing insecurity.
-If your school doesn’t have this type of program, it might have other resources to refer you to, like local nonprofits, shelters or another alternative solution.

 How to apply: Start by asking your school’s housing office what on-campus assistance programs are available.
 If your school can’t help you, look into local nonprofits.